-We have recently been informed of several children within our school having scarlet fever, the following information comes from the Public Health, Health Protection Unit.
+The following information regarding scarlet fever comes from the Public Health, Health Protection Unit.
 Please keep an eye on your child/children and be aware of the symptoms.
 If a doctor confirms your child has scarlet fever you are requested to inform school as soon as possible.

 Scarlet fever, also called Scarlatina, is an infection that causes a blotchy, pink-red rash.
 It’s most common in young children, but can affect people of any age.
 It isn’t usually serious and can be treated with antibiotics from your GP.
 Once you’ve had it, you’re unlikely to get it again.